MikeMaximus/gbm/GBM/readme.txt

 - Fixed a bug causing GBM to calculate the backup size of an incorrect location when using a relative path configuration.
 This could cause very long delays when a backup was running.
 - XML export files now contain the date, version and amount of configurations.
 The Import window will now display the date of the XML file in the title bar if applicable.
 - Fixed a bug causing games not to be detected if more than one copy of the process was running.
-- GBM can now save statistical data from each detected gaming sesion:
+- GBM can now save statistical data from each detected gaming session:
 	- This feature records the start and end time of each detected gaming session.
 In future versions more data may be available.
 	- You can view session data using the new "Session Viewer" available in the Tools menu.
 	- This feature is disabled by default.
 It can be enabled on the Setting screen.